rmavis/bm/readme.md

 	$ bm -l wiki art

 If there are more than one saves that match the tags, then you'll be shown a numbered list of them and prompted for the one you want.
 The text on the numbered line will be copied to your clipboard.
 Tags will be listed beneath the numbered line.
 And if there's only one match, you'll skip the browsing step.
+You can see some examples [here][rfmbm].

 `bm` saves your text in a plain text file at ~/.bm, so you can add, edit, and remove values in your editor of choice.
 You can also delete values with: